xorg/mtg-dashboard/README.md

 # Considerations
 Starting the project out, I felt very clever using hybrid attributes for things such as the current price of a card or the value of a collection over time.
 During the project realized that those hybrid attribute queries have to be executed _a lot_, and they take forever once there are a few data points.
-This is the reason the frontend's loading time is about 4-10 seconds
+This is the reason the frontend's loading time is about 4-10 seconds.

 With more time I would've optimised the queries to run faster or just use static fields and keep them up to date them with triggers every time a new price is added.

 What didnt make the finish line as well was single card charts.
 It wouldve been cool to make the top card panel a accordion with a chart expanding under every card when clicked.
 But maybe this is something for version 2.0 ;)

-Importing cards through the frontend would've been nice, as the crawler is a bit clunky.
+The time wasn't enough to add card import through the frontend.
+At the moment this has to be done with the crawler.
+This works, but it's a bit clunky and not as easy as just using the dashboard directly.

 A loading animation for the frontend would've been nice as well.
 As it stands now, the first page load doesn't really look good until the chart and stats data arrive.